Hawkins, Wisconsin: History

-The community was most likely named for Marsh P. Hawkins, who was the secretary and treasurer of the Minneapolis & St. Louis division of the Minneapolis, St. Paul & Sault Ste.
+The source of the name Hawkins is uncertain.
+The station was most likely named for Marsh P. Hawkins, who was the secretary and treasurer of the Minneapolis & St. Louis division of the Minneapolis, St. Paul & Sault Ste.
 Marie Railroad in the 1880s.
+Or it may have been named for a lumberman named Hawkins who owned land in the area.
+There is also a suggestion that the Norwegian settlers may have named the town for King Haakon of Norway.